spotts2010/global-stay-2/README.md

 - **Two-Factor Authentication**: Full implementation of 2FA via SMS and Email.
 - **Connected Devices Management**: Allow users to see and log out of devices where they are signed in.
 - **Login History**: Provide users with a view of their recent login activity.
 The "Report" button will allow users to flag suspicious activity, which will create a support ticket for the Global Stay team to review.
+- **Listings Management Logic**:
+  - **Publishing**: The "Publish" action makes an accommodation listing 'LIVE' and available for booking on the front end.
+Once published, the action changes to "Return to Draft".
+  - **Return to Draft**: This action takes a live listing offline, changing its status back to "Draft" and making it unavailable for new bookings.
+  - **Deletion vs. Archiving**: A listing can only be permanently "Deleted" if it is in "Draft" status and has no booking history.
+If a listing is "Published" or has any past or upcoming bookings, it must be "Archived" instead.
+This ensures that historical data associated with the listing is preserved for records and user booking history.
 - **My Travel Partners Workflows**:
   - **Add Family Member**: A manual entry process that checks for an existing user account via email.
 If no account exists, the member is added directly without an invitation.
   - **Invite a Partner**: Checks for an existing user.
 If the user exists, an email and system notification are sent for approval.
 If the user does not exist, an invitation email is sent to sign up and then approve the partner request.